A. Instructions regarding sexual purity.

 ii.
 The ancient writer Demosthenes expressed the generally amoral view of sex in the ancient Roman Empire: “We keep prostitutes for pleasure; we keep mistresses for the day to day needs of the body; we keep wives for the faithful guardianship of our homes.”

 b.
 The will of God, your sanctification: Paul made it very clear what the will of God was for the Christian.
-The idea behind sanctification is to be set apart, and God wants us set apart from a godless culture and their sexual immorality.
+The idea behind sanctification is to be set apart, and God wants us set apart from a godless culture and its sexual immorality.
 If our sexual behavior is no different than the Gentiles who do not know God, then we are not sanctified – set apart – in the way God wants us to be.

 i.
 Those who do not know God do not have the spiritual resources to walk pure before the Lord; but Christians do.
 Therefore, Christians should live differently than those who do not know God.